Know What First Aid Materials Your Workplace Needs

 Employers should provide a suitable first-aid room or rooms where the assessment of first-aid needs identifies this as necessary.
 The first-aid room(s) should contain essential first-aid facilities and equipment, be easily accessible to stretchers and be clearly signposted and identified.
 If possible, the room(s) should be reserved exclusively for giving first aid.
 A first-aid room will usually be necessary where there are higher hazards such as in chemical industries or on large construction sites, and in larger premises at a distance from medical services.
 A designated person should be given responsibility for supervising it.
 The room(s) should be clearly signposted and identified by white lettering or symbols on a green background.

-First-aid rooms should: be large enough to hold an examination/medical couch, with enough space at each side for people to work, a chair and any necessary additional equipment; have washable surfaces and adequate heating, ventilation and lighting; be kept clean, tidy, accessible and available for use at all times when employees are at work: be positioned as near as possible to a point of access for transport to hospital; display a notice on the door advising of the names, locations and, if appropriate, telephone extensions of first-aiders and how to contact them.
-Typical examples of the equipment and facilities a first-aid room may contain are: a sink with hot and cold running water; drinking water with disposable cups; soap and paper towels; a store for first-aid materials; foot-operated refuse containers, lined with disposable, yellow clinical waste bags or a container suitable for the safe disposal of clinical waste; an examination/medical couch with waterproof protection and clean pillows and blankets (a paper couch roll may be used that is changed between casualties); a chair; a telephone or other communication equipment; a record book for recording incidents attended by a first-aider or appointed person.
+First-aid rooms should: be large enough to hold an examination medical couch, with enough space at each side for people to work, a chair and any necessary additional equipment; have washable surfaces and adequate heating, ventilation and lighting; be kept clean, tidy, accessible and available for use at all times when employees are at work: be positioned as near as possible to a point of access for transport to hospital; display a notice on the door advising of the names, locations and, if appropriate, telephone extensions of first-aiders and how to contact them.
+Typical examples of the equipment and facilities a first-aid room may contain are: a sink with hot and cold running water; drinking water with disposable cups; soap and paper towels; a store for first-aid materials; foot-operated refuse bins, lined with disposable, yellow clinical waste bags or a container suitable for the safe disposal of clinical waste; an examination/medical couch with waterproof protection and clean pillows and blankets (a paper couch roll may be used that is changed between casualties); a chair; a telephone or other communication equipment; a record book for recording incidents attended by a first-aider or appointed person.

 If the first-aid room(s) cannot be reserved exclusively for giving first aid, employers need to make sure that the first-aid facilities can be made available quickly if necessary.
 For example, they should consider the implications of whether: the activities usually carried out in the room can be stopped immediately in an emergency; the furnishings and equipment can be moved easily and quickly to a position that will not interfere with giving first aid; the storage arrangements for first-aid furnishings and equipment allow them to be made available quickly when necessary.
+Read more information about the contents of first aid kits.